 Designed in Germany, the Sealander is a $17,000 tiny RV trailer/pleasure boat combo.
 With its unique design and dual functions, it is the perfect travel companion.

 Camp on the beach or near a lake, then push your camper onto the water and drift under the afternoon sun.
 The trailer comes equipped with a motor, swim ladder, and convertible sunroof, as well as benches that convert into a roomy bed.

 An onboard battery and hookup cables allow access to electricity.
 For overnight stays on the water, mooring lines and an anchor are provided.
 The company also offers add-ons such as showers, toilets, and onboard speakers.

 The Airstream Basecamp is a $34,900 American travel trailer.
-It cleverly fits all the elements of a Class A motorhome into a 16-foot shell.
+This tiny RV cleverly fits all the elements of a Class A motorhome into a 16-foot shell.
 With a shower, a kitchen, a toilet, and benches that convert into beds, it easily meets all your camping needs.

-Overhead storage free up floor space, and the shower head also reaches outside to rinse off muddy gear.
+Overhead storage free up floor space, and the RV showerhead also reaches outside to rinse off muddy gear.
 For additional space, Airstream sells tents that can connect to any of the Basecamp’s entrances.

 If you like these tiny RVs, check out this article on the latest teardrop trailers on the market.Research Campgrounds, Plan RV Safe Routes & Turn your phone into an RV GPS.

 Try the RV LIFE Pro Bundle FREE for 7 days